 Vittorio Gassman (1922-2000) was one of the greatest Italian theatre and film actors.
-With his powerful voice he was an extremely versatile, magnetic interpreter.
-He had an extraordinary career that spanned five decades and included both highlights of the Commedia all'Italiana genre as well as powerful melodramas in which he played the beloved rogue.
+With his powerful voice, he was an extremely versatile, magnetic interpreter.
+He had an extraordinary career that spanned five decades and included both highlights of the Commedia all'Italiana genre and powerful melodramas in which he played the beloved rogue.

 French postcard by Editions P.I., Paris, no. 111F.
 Photo: Metro-Goldwyn-Mayer, 1954.

 Italian postcard by Totalfoto / Ed.
 Garami, no. 78.
 Photo: Lux Film.
-Publicity still for the film Il cavaliere misterioso/The Mysterious Rider (Riccardo Freda, 1948) on Giacomo Casanova.
-Gassman played Casanova.
+Vittorio Gassman as Giacomo Casanova in Il cavaliere misterioso/The Mysterious Rider (Riccardo Freda, 1948).

 Italian postcard by Casa Editr.
 Ballerini & Fratini, Firenze (BFF), no. 2962.
 Photo: Columbia / CEIAD.